SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     (swift) println("a is now \(a)")
     >>> a is now 10

-If the right-hand side of the assignment is a tuple with multiple values, its elements can be decomposed into multiple named values at once:
+If the right side of the assignment is a tuple with multiple values, its elements can be decomposed into multiple named values at once:

 .. testcode:: assignmentOperator